amwatson/CitraVR/README.md

 ### Windows

+Azahar is available as both an installer and a zip archive.

-Download the latest release from [Releases](https://github.com/azahar-emu/azahar/releases).
+Download the latest release in your preferred format from the [Releases](https://github.com/azahar-emu/azahar/releases) page.

-If you are unsure of whether you want to use MSYS2 or MSVC, use MSYS2.
+If you are unsure of whether you want to use MSVC or MSYS2, use MSYS2.

 ---

 ### MacOS

 To download a build that will work on all Macs, you can download the `macos-universal` build on the [Releases](https://github.com/azahar-emu/azahar/releases) page.